State cases pass 100,000 milestone; no deaths reported in South Florida

 Worldwide

-The U.S. represented 7.8 percent of the 3,338 additional deaths – a figure that has been declining -- and 26.0 percent of the world total though its population is only 4.3 percent of the global total.
-The one week world death increase was 32,776.
-The death toll Sunday was 4,429.
+The U.S. represented 9.4 percent of the 3,878 additional deaths – a figure that has been declining – and 25.9 percent of the world total though its population is only 4.3 percent of the global total.
+The one week world death increase was 37,312.
+The additional death toll Sunday was 3,338.

-Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 24 – the lowest the first deaths were reported in late February after 49 Saturday, among the lowest since March.
+Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 23 – the lowest the first deaths were reported in late February after 24 Sunday.

-No. 4 Spain added 1 death Sunday and 7 Saturday after not reporting any since April 2.
-No. 5 France climbed by 7 Sunday – the lowest since the start of the pandemic in mid February after 16 Saturday and a high of 1,494.
+No. 4 Spain added 1 death each Monday and Sunday, and 7 Saturday after not reporting any since April 2.
+No. 5 France climbed by 23 Monday after 7 Sunday – the lowest since the start of the pandemic in mid February and a high of 1,494.

-Gaining 1 were No. 11 Germany, which was displaced from the top 10 earlier last week by Iran, which reported 116 deaths.
-No. 9 Belgium didn’t report any data after 1 Saturday.
+Gaining 7 was No. 11 Germany, which was displaced from the top 10 earlier last week by Iran, which reported 119 deaths and is now No. 9.
+Belgium hasn't reported any data since Saturday and dropped to 10th.

-Sweden, which has been doing "herd immunity," didn't report any data since 12 deaths and 1,481 cases Thursday.
-Neighboring Norway reported no deaths to remain at 244 as well as 3 more cases.
+Sweden, which has been doing "herd immunity," and didn't report any data since Thursday, announced 69 deaths for a total of 5,1,22 in 16th.
+Neighboring Norway reported 4 deaths to rise to 248 as well as 6 more cases.

 Scripps Only Content 2020